-Admission decisions, once made, shall not be reviewed or reconsidered unless significant new information which was not available at the time of the original decision is discovered.
+It is the policy of the College that it will not review or reconsider any admissions decision unless significant new information, which was not available at the time of the original decision, is discovered.
 The College reserves the sole right to determine the significance of any new information presented.
 Requests for reconsideration are rarely granted.